Majid1292/DRPT/README.md

 Here is a link to the paper: will be updated after acceptance.
 ## Compile
-This code can be run using MATLAB R2008a and above
+This code can be run using MATLAB R2017a and above

 ## Run
 To  run the code, open `DRPT.m` and pick a dataset to apply the method.
-The code strats reading the selected dataset using `readLargeCSV.m` written by [Cedric Wannaz](https://www.mathworks.com/matlabcentral/profile/authors/1078046-cedric-wannaz).
-Then it selects the most important features and find the best subset by looking at the classification accuracies calculated by `cAcc.m`.
-In the end, a subset with the best accuracy along with a standard deviation of # of selected features and classification accuracies will be returned as the output.
+The code starts reading the dataset using `readLargeCSV.m` written by [Cedric Wannaz](https://www.mathworks.com/matlabcentral/profile/authors/1078046-cedric-wannaz).
+We note the dataset does not have any headers (neither the features nor the samples IDs).
+An optimal subset of features with the best accuracy along with a standard deviation of the number of selected features and classification accuracies will be returned as the output.

 ## Datasets
 All datasets must be stored in *datasets* folder in your *Documents* folder.
-We use datasets from [Gene Expression Omnibus (GEO)](https://www.ncbi.nlm.nih.gov/geo/) and datasets can be cleaned by this [code](https://github.com/jracp/NCBIdataPrep).
-Note that datasets should have no column and/or row names, and the class values should be all numeric.
+We use datasets from [Gene Expression Omnibus (GEO)](https://www.ncbi.nlm.nih.gov/geo/), and datasets can be cleaned by this [code](https://github.com/jracp/NCBIdataPrep).